 What are options

-An option is a contract to buy or sell a specific financial product officially known as the option’s underlying instrument or underlying interest.
-For equity options, the underlying instrument is a stock, exchange-traded fund (ETF), or stock index.
+An option is a contract that grants the right, but not the obligation, to buy or sell a specific financial product, known as the underlying instrument.
+For equity options, this underlying instrument could be a stock, an exchange-traded fund (ETF), or a stock index.

-Options come in two varieties, calls and puts, and you can buy or sell either type.
-The owner of a call option has the choice to buy stock, whereas the owner of a put option has the option to sell shares.
+Options fall into two categories: calls and puts.
+You can buy or sell either type.
+A call option gives the holder the right to purchase the underlying stock, while a put option provides the holder with the right to sell the underlying shares.

 What are options trading?